 Hannah is also available to work through the resource with parents of teenagers living with CMN, so parents can utilise the resource at home with their teenager.
 If you would be interested in any of these options, please do not hesitate to contact me at [email protected].

-My name is Hannah Cree, I am the Support Pathway Coordinator for Caring Matters Now.
+My name is Hannah Cree, I am the Support Pathway Practitioner for Caring Matters Now.
 I first came into contact with Caring Matters Now in 2014 when our son was born with scalp CMN and so, we reached out to the charity for support.
 Previous to that, I had graduated from Queen’s University Belfast with a 2.1 Honors degree in Psychology in 2010, followed by a 2.1 Bachelor of Social Work in 2012.
 Both degrees equipped me with a deep understanding of cognitive development, mental wellbeing, the impact of trauma and life experiences, communication skills, and therapeutic interventions.
 To date, these skills have equipped me to work as a counsellor and supervisor for NSPCC, as a respite carer for a child with physical disabilities and within youth work.
 In the same way, my skills and experience have been transferable to my role in supporting members of Caring Matters Now, developing the charity’s support strategy and ensuring families affected by CMN receive an appropriate level of support.
 I would be more than happy to work through the online Teens Resource with any of our teenage members and/or parents of teenagers affected by CMN.

 Information for Parents and Young People

 Please speak to a parent/guardian about using this resource, especially if you are under the age of 16.
 This resource includes some activities which can be difficult and require practice.
 If you are struggling with anything, ask a parent/guardian for help or contact the support pathway coordinator who will be able to help you.